btjanaka/dance-old/README.md

      of each bond
 2. Use PLOTHIST mode to visualize the Wiberg bond orders from the previous step.
-   This requires either the `output-tri-n-data.csv` file or the `output-tri-n-bonds.csv` from the FILTER step.
+   This requires either the `output-tri-n-data.csv` file or the `output-tri-n-bonds.csv` from the GENERATE step.
 Note that if you choose the `output-tri-n-bonds.csv` file, you will have to change some of the command line arguments, as the defaults are for `output-tri-n-data.csv`.
    Specifically, `hist-min`, `hist-max`, and `hist-step` should be adjusted,